it’s a sign! the power of the protest placard

 Ivan: I can't remember a more divisive time in America in my lifetime.
 And more people than ever are taking to the streets and protesting.
-It feels important as an artist and documentary filmmaker to honour and capture this unique time in our nation's history and culture.
+It feels important as an artist and documentary filmmaker to honor and capture this unique time in our nation's history and culture.
 I also feel like we communicate in echo chambers and my hope with this film series is that it transcends political/ideological jargon and touches people on a personal, human level, regardless of their political background.
-I think both sides need empathy for each other and simply demonising "the other side" is a cop out in my eyes.
+I think both sides need empathy for each other and simply demonizing "the other side" is a cop out in my eyes.

 What sorts of people make signs?
 Why do you think they do it?

 Mike: We've seen just about every type.
 I think they do it for solidarity.
 A lot of people held them as a way to support those being targeted by our administration.
 We often heard that while the sign holder didn't feel currently feel at risk in America, they couldn't stand by and watch injustice fall on others.